shamveelahammed/website/readme.md

 # Website
 This is a static website that is currently underdevelopment.
 This website is primarily designed to be a CV based website, where it would be really easy to highlight your skills and interests along with your academic background.
-These website also uses 3 apis to demostrate the skills, interests and contact me pportion of the website.
+These website also uses 3 apis to demostrate the skills, interests and contact me portion of the website.

 ## Getting Started